 A study of fundamental concepts including data types, distributions, and hypothesis testing; and of the applications of spreadsheets and other software for data manipulation and statistical analysis.
-This course does not include a laboratory.
 Prerequisite: G-MA221 or consent of instructor.
-(Spring, odd years; Interterm, even years)
+(Interterm)

 BI 315 Human Physiology

 A rigorous introduction to the fundamentals of human neurophysiology, cardiac-physiology, muscular & circulatory physiology and excretory & respiratory physiology.
 Laboratory experiences include case studies of human physiological problems.
 Prerequisite: BI 112, with a grade of C or better.
 (Fall, even years)